dereuromark/cakephp-tools/README.md

     class AppModel extends MyModel {
     }

-MyController can be extended to use more powerful validation and other improvements:
+MyController can be extended for DRY improvements and to fix some common bugs:

     App::uses('MyController', 'Tools.Controller');